Speljohan/maniaplanet-rpc/README.md

   puts response
 end

-client.on "TrackMania.PlayerChat" do |message| do # Handle a callback
+client.on "TrackMania.PlayerChat" do |message| # Handle a callback
   puts "Someone said something!" end

-client.all do |message| do # Handle all callbacks puts "Callback: #{message}" end
+client.all do |message| # Handle all callbacks puts "Callback: #{message}" end
 ```